Kamezaki Station

-Kamezaki Station (亀崎駅, Kamezaki-eki) is a railway station in the city of Handa, Aichi Prefecture, Japan, operated by Central Japan Railway Company (JR Tōkai).
+Kamezaki Station (亀崎駅, Kamezaki-eki) is a railway station on the Taketoyo Line in the city of Handa, Aichi Prefecture, Japan, operated by Central Japan Railway Company (JR Central).

-Lines
+The station has the oldest actively used station building in Japan.

 Kamezaki Station is served by the Taketoyo Line, and is located 10.2 kilometers from the starting point of the line at Ōbu Station.